ctjhahn/rob6323_go2_project/README.md

 ```

 ### Final Rewards Set
 These are the rewards which we experimentally derived.
+In our implementation, they are contained at the end of `rob6323-go2_env_cfg`.
 ```python
     # reward scales
     lin_vel_reward_scale = 1.0